 - Matapouri Bay is also a spectacular beach, with white sand and just a 20 minute bush / beach walk from Whale Bay.

 Whangarei Falls Holiday Park location is 5 km from the city centre.
 Adjacent to iconic Whangarei Falls and scenic bush tracks are a two-minute walk away from the holiday park.
 Local shops and bus stops are nearby.
 Powered sites and standard cabins with shared toilets in a central block.
 There is a public swimming pool on site.
-Click to book or find out more, Whangarei Falls Holiday Park – Budget Accommodation.
+To book or find out more check out Whangarei Falls Holiday Park – Budget Accommodation.

 What to do nearby Whangarei Falls Holiday Park: